Abdullah Haroon: Early life and political career

-Abdullah Haroon was born into a Kutchi Memon family in 1872 at Karachi, British India.
+Abdullah Haroon was born into a Sindhi Memon family in 1872 at Karachi, British India.
 He lost his father at an early age of four and was raised by his grandmother who was a deeply religious lady.
 Early in his life, he worked as an 'assistant bicycle repairman' for 4 annas (quarter of an Indian rupee).
 He deeply believed in the dignity of labor.
 Then in 1896, at the age of 24, he started his own business as a small merchant in Karachi.
 He soon became very successful and was called Sindh's 'Sugar King' by his contemporaries due to his business trades in sugar.

 In 1913, he developed an interest in politics.
 He first became a member of the Karachi Municipality from May 1913 to September 1916.
 Again, he was a member of this body from 1 May 1921 to 21 August 1934.

 Abdullah Haroon first joined the Indian National Congress party in 1917 and started to participate in the Independence movement of India.
 He was elected as a member of the Central Legislative Assembly in 1924 and then re-elected twice in 1930 and 1934.

 Soon he was disenchanted with the policies of the Congress party of India and joined the All-India Muslim League and remained its strong supporter till his death.
 In 1919, he became president of the Khilafat Committee of Sindh, a branch of the larger Khilafat Movement of India under the leadership of Muhammad Ali Jouhar.

 He also served as president of the Sindh Provincial Muslim League from 1920 to 1930.